 The seller of the business will almost always be the company in receivership.
 The Receiver is only a party to the contract to receive the protection from the disclaimers that will be asked for in the contract.

 The Receiver can only sell such title as it may have, if any, because the Receiver can never be sure what the company owns.
 The Price should take into consideration all the uncertainty and that some of the company's liabilities may land on the buyer. e.g. employee claims, continuing contracts and/or contracts that the buyer wants to maintain.

 You or your lawyer should check the following before buying the business from the Receiver:

 A Receiver will not offer any warranties or title covenants and will initially refuse to concede any that are requested.
-However it may be possible to extract warranties regarding the validity of the receivers appointment and that certain acts have or have been done.
+However, it may be possible to extract warranties regarding the validity of the appointment of the receiver and that certain acts have or have been done.

 You should watch out for the following:-